 Absalom Tries to Steal the Crown

-Have you ever felt that God’s good plans were about to be ruined and there was nothing anyone could do about it?
+Have you ever felt that God’s good plans were about to be ruined and there was nothing you or anyone else could do about it?
 Although things can seem pretty bleak, nothing and nobody can ever stop God from fulfilling His plans.
-David was the king God had anointed.
+David was the king that God had anointed.
 And David would remain the king until God chose to remove him.